kaizenberg/Sarvekshan/README.md

 - HTML5 Geolocation object

 TODO
+- Captcha/ I am not a robot test
 - Link to user privacy statement if needed
 - Cache burst logic for assets
 - Separate out survey files from the app